 Continuously feeding the sales pipeline is possible; you just need to find the approach that best suits your business.
 If growing your business is on your agenda, you may be interested in reading more of our Business Growth articles where we discuss other strategies for you to consider.

 You can access these articles here:

 Marsh & Partners advisors are passionate about supporting business owners to take control and achieve success.
 We can provide tailored advice on a range of business topics including business planning, cash flow, growth and innovation.
-Contact us on (07) 3023 4800 or email us to find out how we can help.
+You can reach us on (07) 3023 4800 or at email@example.com.